... to Year 1's Class Page

 Our Current Topics

-Homework will be given out on Fridays in your child's homework book.
+Homework and spellings will be given out on Fridays in your child's homework book.
 This is due in the following Tuesday.
 Please read with your child at home and write a short comment in your child's reading log.
-Please ensure their reading books are brought to school everyday in their new book bags.
+Please ensure their reading books are brought to school everyday in their book bags.